ledatelescope/bifrost/README.md

 ### Bifrost installation

-Edit **user.mk** to suit your system, then run:
+To configure Bifrost for you your system and build the library, then run:

+    $ ./configure
     $ make -j
     $ sudo make install

-which will install the library and headers into /usr/local/lib and /usr/local/include respectively.
+By default this will install the library and headers into /usr/local/lib and /usr/local/include respectively.
+You can use the --prefix option to configure to change this.

 You can call the following for a local Python installation:

+    $ ./configure --with-pyinstall-flags=--user
+    $ make -j
-    $ sudo make install PYINSTALLFLAGS="--prefix=$HOME/usr/local"
+    $ sudo make install HAVE_PYTHON=0
+    $ make -C python install

 ### Docker container